 Jeeez, my monthly updates are getting longer and longer.
 Anyways, here are my most popular posts in June:

 1. Make Yourself Rich With These Three Words – Always Keep Buying.
 Making money and getting rich with one simple trick: always keep buying.
-Market is high, low, crashed, all times highs?
+The market is high, low, crashed, all times highs?
 Irrelevant.
 Always keep buying!

 2. What Would You Do If You Retired Early? – Working towards early retirement is a goal in and of itself.
 But what if you retire early?
 What would you do if you retired early?